alepacheco/resource_exchange/README.md

 # Resources exchange for EOS blockchain

-## Work in progress, not ready for new eosio code release

 ### The aim of this contract is to create a self regulated market for CPU and Bandwidth on the eos blockchain

 > This contract is under development